 If your pet allergy contributes to asthma, you may also experience:

 If your signs and symptoms are severe — such as severe nasal congestion, difficulty sleeping or wheezing — call your doctor.
 Seek emergency care if wheezing or shortness of breath rapidly worsens or if you are short of breath with minimal activity.

-Allergies occur when your immune system reacts to a foreign substance such as pollen, bee venom or pet dander.
+Allergies occur when your immune system reacts to a foreign substance such as pollen, mold or pet dander.